SirsiMaster/Assiduous/docs/QR_SYSTEM_STATUS.md

 ## Conclusion

-The QR system represents **significant development effort** but is **completely untested and non-functional** due to missing third-party service configurations.
-The code quality appears solid, but without secrets configured and browser testing completed, it cannot be considered MVP-ready.
+The QR system represents **significant development effort** but is still **partially untested and non-functional** due to missing third-party service configurations and legacy JS-only functions.
+The **profile QR path (`generateUserQR` + `public/client/my-qr.html`) is now deployed and tested in production for client personas**, but property/referral QR flows remain unvalidated until we port the remaining functions to the v2 TS entrypoint and complete end-to-end tests.

 **Estimated Time to Fix:** 6-8 hours
 - Secret configuration: 1-2 hours